skip to main content

 Expanded Learning Opportunities Program

 The Expanded Learning Opportunities Program (ELO-P) provides additional funding to support before and after school programs, extended summer offerings, and intersessional programs for students in grades TK-6.
-The funding, authorized by AB 130, has enabled the District to expand before and/or after school programs to all elementary sites.
+The funding, authorized by AB 130, has enabled the District to expand before and/or after school programs to all elementary sites and offer full-day before and after school care for students in half day transitional kindergarten or kindergarten programs.
+All programs offer a minimum of 9 hours of programming including the school day.

 Expanded Learning Opportunities Program (ELO-P) Plan